-Change the default link type when users get links for sharing
+Change the default link type for a site

+As a global or SharePoint admin, you may want to enable users to send "Anyone" links, but you may not want this to the be the default type of link when users select to share files and folders.
 You can set the default type of link to something more restrictive, while still allowing users to select other types of links as needed.
-This setting can be configured both at the organization level and at the site (previously called "site collection") level.
-The organization-level setting acts as a default for all sites.
-As a SharePoint admin, you can change this setting for any site.
+You can change this setting at the organization level and at the site (previously called "site collection") level.

 This setting does not affect Outlook Web App, Outlook 2016, or Office clients prior to Office 2016.